 The Public Trustees have a unique role in connection with Social Security and Medicare, our nation's largest and most significant social insurance programs.
-These programs affect the economic well-being of millions of Americans and involve a social contract across generations.
+These programs affect the economic well-being of millions of Americans and involve a so-cial contract across generations.
 The Public Trustees have a responsibility to assume that accurate, objective, and understandable information about the current and future operation and financial condition of these programs is made available to policy makers and ultimately to the American public.

 I believe that my broad background and experience in business, academia, professional associations, and consulting will enable me to serve effectively as a Public Trustee.
-I have had a life-long interest in Social Security issues and have had extensive experience with related employee benefit and insurance programs.
+I have had a life-long interest in Social Security issues and have had exten-

 Trustee.
 I have had a life-long interest in Social Security issues and have had extensive experience with related employee benefit and insurance programs.

 More specifically, I served as Chairman of the Technical Panel of Actuaries and Economists to the 1991 Advisory Council on Social Security which addressed OASDI financing issues.
 A number of recommendations of this panel have been incorporated into the Trustees Reports in recent years.
-I also served on two successor panels to the 1991 Advisory Council, the first of which addressed Medicare projections and the second of which addressed the broader issues of the future of income security and health care financing.
+I also served on two successor panels to the 1991 Advisory Council, the first of which addressed Medicare projections and the second of which addressed the broader issues of the future of income security and health even financing.

 security and health care financing.

-In addition, within the actuarial profession I have served on the Board of Governors of the Society of Actuaries and the Board of Directors of the American Academy of Actuaries.
+In addition, within the actuarial profession I have served on the Board of Governors of the Society of Actuaries and the Board of Directors of the American Academics of the American Academi emy of Actuaries.
 I had the valuable experience of serving on the Committee on Social Insurance of the Academy during the period that Robert J. Myers chaired the committee, and had the unique privilege of succeeding him in that position.
-The two prior Public Trustees, Stanford Roes and David Walker, established an